 - (a) Applications.
-Employment applications can be found on the Town website or provided by the Human Resources Director upon request.
-A complete resume and cover letter will be an acceptable alternative to the application when made available by any applicant.
-Where missing, additional information may be requested before or during the interview process. - (b) Pre-employment medical inquiries.
-The town will not require an applicant to take a pre-employment medical examination or make pre-employment inquiry of an applicant as to whether the applicant is an individual with a physical or mental disability or as to the nature or severity of a physical or mental disability.
+Applications for employment must be filed on forms prescribed by the town manager.
+Such forms may require whatever information is deemed necessary, and all applications must be signed by the person applying. - (b) Preemployment medical inquiries.
+The town will not require an applicant to take a pre-employment medical examination or make preemployment inquiry of an applicant as to whether the applicant is an individual with a physical or mental disability or as to the nature or severity of a physical or mental disability.
 The town may, however, make pre-employment inquiry into an applicant's ability to perform job-related functions.
-The town also may condition an offer of employment on the results of a medical examination conducted prior to the employee's commencement of duties, provided that 1) all similarly situated employees are subjected to such an examination regardless of physical or mental disability, and 2) the results of such an examination are used in accordance with the requirements of the Maine Human Rights Act and the American with Disabilities Act.

-(c) Background and reference checks.
+The town also may condition an offer of employment on the results of a medical examination conducted prior to the employee's commencement of duties, provided that 1) all similarly situated employees are subjected to such an examination regardless of physical or mental disability, and 2) the results of such an examination are used in accordance with the requirements of the Maine Human Rights Act and the American with Disabilities Act. - (c) Background and reference checks.
 To ensure that individuals who join the Town of Lisbon are well qualified and to ensure that the municipality maintains a safe and productive work environment, it is our policy to conduct pre-employment background checks on all applicants who accept an offer of employment.
 Background checks may include verification of any information on the applicant's resume or application form.